wilson0x4d/once-crunch/README.md

 ### Storage

 At the time of this writing, the game requires approximately 50GiB of storage.
 Once Crunch will consume an additional 100-200GiB of storage depending on how you use it.
-When running the container you should specify a "data directory" parameter to a directory on a storage volume which has sufficient space.
+When running the container you should pass a "data directory" parameter (`-DataDir`) specifying a directory on a storage volume which has sufficient space.

 ### Containers